-Finding a good portable battery for your phone or headphones in 2020 isn’t exactly difficult, but if you’re after something that can charge a laptop as well, it’s a different story.
+Finding a good portable battery for your phone or headphones isn’t exactly difficult, but if you’re after something that can charge a laptop as well, it’s a different story.

 There aren’t all that many on the market, and even fewer that you’d want to buy.
 They tend to be very large and heavy, lack the power to charge anything but the smallest laptops, not have enough capacity to be useful, or a mix of all three.